Skip to content

 45-Day Return

-Grab a piece of paper or use a digital planner to sketch your room and figure out the ideal recessed lighting spacing and placement.
+Grab a piece of paper or use a digital planner to sketch your room and determine the ideal spacing and placement for recessed lighting.
 This step helps you visualize how the light will distribute across the room.

-If your room has a standout feature like a fireplace, artwork, or kitchen island, consider positioning your recessed lights to highlight it.
+If your room has a standout feature, such as a fireplace, artwork, or kitchen island, consider positioning your recessed lights to highlight it.
 For example, lights angled at 30 degrees toward the feature can create dramatic effects without overwhelming the space.

 For general lighting, keep the recessed lighting layout uniform and balanced to ensure consistency across the room.